 To reinforce the front door where the deadbolt goes into the door frame, you can replace the screws in the strike plate with 3-inch screws.
 You also can use a security bar or device to help increase the security on a door.

 Q. How can I make my apartment door more secure?

 A security bar that uses pressure or a door jammer can be added on an apartment door.
 Finding one of these that includes an alarm would also bolster security, as it would deter the intruder as well as alert you and even neighbors in the event of an attempted break-in.

 Q. Can I use door security bars on my windows?

 Yes, some security bars can be used on windows as well as doors.
-The interchangeable ends make it possible to fit the bar in a window frame and provide security for sliding windows.
+The interchangeable ends make it possible to fit the bar in a window or door frame and provide security for sliding windows.

 Q. Can I use door security bars to secure my doors when I’m not home?

 Security bars and devices require someone inside the house to unlock them.
 You can secure all entrances but one with security bars when you are not at home.
 Choose to secure the doors you feel are more susceptible to break-ins.
 If you have a door that connects to the garage, you could secure every door of the house but that one.